razu91/laravel-hooks/README.md

 Using *<b>add_filter</b>*, you can ensure that specific functions modify data when the designated filter is applied, allowing for flexible data processing throughout the application.

-### Here’s how to pass a callback function:
+## Here’s how to pass a callback function:

 The callback can be specified in various ways, including:
 - An anonymous function.
-- A string referring to a class and method within the application, like `MyNamespace\Http\Listener@myHookListener`.
+- A string referring to a class and method within the application, like `OurNamespace\Http\Listener\ourClass@ourHookListenerMethod`.
 - An array format, such as `[$object, 'method']`.
 - A globally defined function, such as `global_function`.